jeremietd/jeremietd.github.io/_pages/about.md

   - /about.html
 ---

-I'm an MSc student in Precision Health and Medicine at the Yong Loo Lin School of Medicine National University of Singapore (NUS).
+I'm an MSc student in Precision Health & Medicine at the Yong Loo Lin School of Medicine, National University of Singapore (NUS).